Bottoming for Semenawa

 Helplessness is the inability to defend oneself or to act effectively, and endurance is to accept an unpleasant or difficult process or situation without giving way.
 This is suffering.

-This workshop is composed of exercises that are compartmentalized into three phases: Preparation, Helplessness, and Endurance.
+Semenawa could be defined as kinbaku that creates a feeling of helplessness and endurance; helplessness is the inability to defend oneself or to act effectively, and endurance is to accept an unpleasant or difficult process or situation without giving way.
+This is suffering.
+With that, the workshop will be composed of exercises that are compartmentalized into three phases: preparation, helplessness, and endurance.
+And within each phase, somatic exercises both with and without rope.
 In the preparation phase, we will explore different ways to prepare both the body and mind for semenawa, as well as pain and body-tension management.
-In the Helpless phase, we will explore what it really means to feel helpless in the context of kinbaku, from being completely fixed in a position to being provoked.
-And finally, in the Endurance phase, we will explore how to find the "sweet spot" - the place where the situation is not too much for the bottom, but where they are in a struggle they can, or are will to, endure.
+In the helpless phase, we will explore what it really means to feel helpless in the context of kinbaku, from being completely fixed in a position to being provoked.
+And finally, in the endurance phase, we will explore how to find the "sweet spot" - the place where the situation is not too much for the bottom, but where they are in a struggle they can, or are willing to, endure.

 If you are interested in booking this workshop in a part of the world near you, then please send an email.